superdin-inc/Disteroid/README.md

 To start making a new module,

-Create folder named `modules` and create a new file `example.js`, put this snippet in,
+In folder named `modules`, create a new file `example.js`, put this snippet in,
 ```js
 module.exports = {
     data: {